vezzolter/DSA/DataStructures/Tree/AVL/AVL.md

    The details of each rotation will be covered in the [container methods](#container-methods) section.
 Although they are internal operations, explaining them in the container methods section keeps all crucial tree operations organized in one place while maintaining a clear separation between modifiers and rotations categories.

-6. **Only Two Bits** — is currently in progress...

-7. **Fibonacci Relation** — is currently in progress...

-8.  **Duplicates** — while some implementations of AVLs disallow duplicates altogether, others allow them but require consistent handling.
+6.  **Duplicates** — while some implementations of AVLs disallow duplicates altogether, others allow them but require consistent handling.
 A common approach is to add a counter to each node to track the frequency of duplicate values, or to consistently place duplicates in either the left or right subtree.
 The decision is left to the developer and depends on the specific use case, but consistent handling is crucial to maintaining the AVL’s structure.